schmittnieto/AKSHybrid/README.md

 - By configuring the AKS network on one of the clusters, the cluster can provision Azure Arc Data controllers (a requirement for SQL Managed Instances).
 Something that was very tedious in the past is now very easy and comfortable.
 ## Points for improvement
 - When creating a new AKS, the default nodepool is called "namefromaks-nodepool1" and does not respect the nomenclature needed to create it (11 characters and no special characters).
-- When implementing the networks (Loadbalancer) in the AKS, a azure provider (Microsoft.ArcNetworking) is required.
+- When implementing the networks (Loadbalancer) in the AKS, a azure provider (Microsoft.ArcNetworking and Microsoft.KubernetesRuntime) is required.
 It would be good if this could be introduced in the installation (or in the installation guide) of the HCI to prevent project delays.
 - There is currently little or no documentation on the new provisioning.
 Or at least I have not been able to find any.
 - The commands used so far (az akshybrid) do not work because they are based on the old "microsoft.hybridcontainerservice/virtualnetworks" networks.
 - In the network section of the AKS it is possible to find IPs of loadbalancers from other AKS that are in other logical networks but in the same network segment.
 I have yet to test if it is also possible to see them if they are on another network segment.